-Two distinctly different but important remote sensing systems can provide information about temperature and humidity since the early 2000s.
-Global Navigation Satellite Systems (e.g., GPS) radio occultation and limb soundings provide information, although only data for the upper troposphere and lower stratosphere are suitable to support climate change assessments (Angerer et al., 2017; Scherllin-Pirscher et al., 2017; Gleisner et al., 2020; Steiner et al., 2020).
+Two distinctly different but important remote-sensing systems can provide information about temperature and humidity since the early 2000s.
+Global navigation satellite systems (e.g., GPS) radio occultation and limb soundings provide information, although only data for the upper troposphere and lower stratosphere are suitable to support climate change assessments (Angerer et al., 2017; Scherllin-Pirscher et al., 2017; Gleisner et al., 2020; Steiner et al., 2020).
 These measurements complement those from the Atmospheric Infrared Sounder (AIRS; Chahine et al., 2006).
 AIRS has limitations in cloudy conditions, although these limitations have been partly solved using new methods of analysis (Blackwell and Milstein, 2014; Susskind et al., 2014).
-These new data sources now have a sufficient length of the record to strengthen the analysis of atmospheric warming in Chapter 2, Section 2.3.1.2.
+These new data sources now have sufficiently long records to strengthen the analysis of atmospheric warming in Chapter 2 (Section 2.3.1.2).

 Assessments of the hydrological cycle in Chapters 2 and 8 are supported by longer time series and new developments.
-Examples are new satellites (McCabe et al., 2017) and measurements of water vapor using commercial laser absorption spectrometers and water vapor isotopic composition (Steen-Larsen et al., 2015; Zannoni et al., 2019).
+Examples are new satellites (McCabe et al., 2017) and measurements of water vapour using commercial laser absorption spectrometers and water vapour isotopic composition (Steen-Larsen et al., 2015; Zannoni et al., 2019).
 Data products of higher quality have been developed since AR5, such as the multi-source weighted ensemble precipitation (Beck et al., 2017), and multi-satellite terrestrial evaporation (Fisher et al., 2017).
 Longer series are available for satellite-derived global inundation (Prigent et al., 2020).
 Observations of soil moisture are now available via the Soil Moisture and Ocean Salinity (SMOS) and the Soil Moisture Active Passive (SMAP) satellite retrievals, filling critical gaps in the observation of hydrological trends and variability over land (Dorigo et al., 2017).
 Similarly, the Gravity Recovery and Climate Experiment GRACE and GRACE-FO satellites (Tapley et al., 2019) have provided key constraints on groundwater variability and trends around the world (Frappart and Ramillien, 2018).
-The combination of new observations with other sources of information has led to updated estimates of heat storage in inland waters (Vanderkelen et al., 2020), contributing to revised estimates of heat storage on the continents (von Schuckmann et al., 2020; Chapter 7, Section 7.2.2.3).
+The combination of new observations with other sources of information has led to updated estimates of heat storage in inland waters (Vanderkelen et al., 2020), contributing to revised estimates of heat storage on the continents (Section 7.2.2.3; von Schuckmann et al., 2020).